elliot-nelson/elliot-nelson.github.io/_posts/2018-10-08-optimizing-for-space.md

 make sure not to reuse names like `slice`, `length`, etc. for your own properties.
 Your code will work fine, but those properties won't get mangled!
 Pick different names, or use the underscore trick from above (`_length`).

+{: .notice--info }
+**UPDATE 02/24/2019:** Terser is now quite good at reserving all known browser API methods by default, making this suggestion much easier.
+I now like this approach the most (just make sure you use the latest available version of terser).

 ## 9. Advanced compression